Multilattice graphs and perfect domination: Ternary multilattice graphs

 We pose the following.

-\begin{prb} Does there exist a non-isolated PDS $S$ in $\Gamma_n$, for $n\ge 2$?
-If so, could $S$ behave like a lattice, for example by restricting itself to a lattice PDS over any sub-lattice of $\Gamma_n$, as exemplified in Table I? \end{prb}
+\begin{question} Does there exist a non-isolated PDS $S$ in $\Gamma_n$, for $n\ge 2$?
+If so, could $S$ behave like a lattice, for example by restricting itself to a lattice PDS over any sub-lattice of $\Gamma_n$, as exemplified in Table I? \end{question}